qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 |join| The :guilabel:`Joins` menu allows you to :index:`join` a loaded attribute table
 to a loaded vector layer.
 After clicking |mActionSignPlus| the :guilabel:`Add vector join` dialog appears.
 As key columns you have to define a :index:`join layer` you want to connect with the target vector layer , a join field that corresponds to an attribute column in the target layer and a target field you find in the attribute table of the target vector layer here.
 As a result, all information of the join layer and the target layer are displayed in the attribute table of the target layer as joined information.

-QGIS currently supports to join non spatial table formats supported by OGR (e.g. CSV, DBF and Excel), delimited text and the PostgreSQL provider (see figure_joins_1_).
+|qg| currently supports to join non spatial table formats supported by OGR (e.g. CSV, DBF and Excel), delimited text and the PostgreSQL provider (see figure_joins_1_).

 .. _figure_joins_1: